Updated September 9, 2018.

 - A full Restaurant sound and video system, including table top and counter top jukeboxes as specified by the franchisor, is required.

-- To the extent you will operate a Johnny Rockets Drive-Thru Restaurant, you will need exterior video monitors and outside speakers for drive-thru entertainment.
+- If you operate a Johnny Rockets Drive-Thru Restaurant, you will need exterior video monitors and outside speakers for drive-thru entertainment.

 - No other music or video system will be permitted.